david672orford/PPR/po/README.txt

  Updating Translations for an Existing Language
 =============================================================================

-If you later want to update your translation, run "make merge" to create the lastest .pot files and merge them with the pre-existing .po files.
+If you later want to update your translation, run "make pot"  and "make" to create the lastest .pot files and merge them with the pre-existing .po files.
 Translations that are no longer needed will be removed and template entries for new translations which you must write will be added.
 The merge program may attempt to guess at the correct translation using fuzzy matching with other